 In her work (notably Daring Greatly), researcher Brené Brown highlights our society’s tendency to treat exhaustion as a status symbol and productivity as self-worth.
 It’s a toxic currency and one that blinds our business decisions.

-By introducing the element of subtraction into plan execution, the chaos of our internal narrative is simplified; we can reframe our perspective to see subtraction as a positive space, rather than negative.
+By introducing the element of subtraction into plan execution, the chaos of our internal narrative is simplified; we can reframe our perspective to see subtraction as a positive space, rather than a negative.
 A reduction in the number of battles we must endure – constantly making tradeoffs and re-prioritizing – makes room for more effective initiatives that we can now build into our everyday processes and goals.

 General Electric: Reframing Addition and Subtraction for Change Management